gianfrancodemarco/site/content/posts/dumb-db-2.md

 The most affected operation is booting the database, since the indexes need to be built from scratch.
 This can be a problem, especially if many tables are present in the database.
-However there are many to mitigate this issue:
+However there are many strategies to mitigate this issue:
 - Use more efficient formats for the data instead of CSV files
-- Build the index in background while the database is being used, and take advantage of parallel processing
+- Build the index in background while the database is in use, taking advantage of parallel processing
-- Store the index on disk, so that it can be loaded in memory when the database is started (this introduces additional complexity and increased I/O)
+- Store the index on disk so that it can be loaded into memory when the database starts (this introduces additional complexity and increased I/O)

 ## Queries limitations